 Basic Overview of For-Profit Financial Management

-To get an overall sense for the recurring financial activities in the typical, read the following articles.
-(You’ll soon get more basic information below in the section titled “Bookkeeping Basics”.)
+To get an overall sense of the recurring financial activities in the typical, read the following articles.
+(You’ll soon get the more basic information below in the section titled “Bookkeeping Basics”.)

 - Basics of Financial Management in U.S. Small For-Profit Businesses